Skip to main content

 • Appropriately sized harness (optional but recommended)

-Leash training a puppy can be broken down into small steps — just 5 to 30 minutes of your day — starting with introducing a collar or harness.
+Leash training a puppy can be broken down into small steps — just 5 to 30 minutes of your day — starting with introducing a collar or harness to his daily routine.
 This will help both you and your buddy build confidence around trying something new, but it will also make each step a little less scary — so don't sweat!
-Even if it's your first time leash training a puppy, you can absolutely do this with some patience, love, and a bag of treats.
+Even if it's your first time leash training a puppy, you can absolutely do this with some patience, love, and a handful of treats.

 A German Shepherd Puppy on a leash sits and looks at his owner for training.